ben-trainor-1/FinalJavaLab/README.md

         1. Displays enemy and introduces fight
         2. Turn based combat
             1. Attack
+                1. Two weapons
+                    1. Axe: less chance of hitting but higher critical chance
+                    2. Spear: easier to hit someone, but lower critical chance
-                1. Damage dealt within a certain window
+                2. Damage dealt within a certain window
                     1. Low damage: damages self
                     2. Hight damage: parry?
                         1. Stuns enemies?
             2. Defend
-                1. Can only defend against a certain amount
+                1. High limit of times you can
             3. Heal
                 1. High limit of times you can
                 2. Heals within a certain window